levanduy99/Java-Coding/README.md

 It is **guaranteed** that the node to be deleted is **not a tail node** in the list.

+2. Remove Nth Node From End of List

+Given the `head` of a linked list, remove the `nth` node from the end of the list and return its head.

 ## Others

 1. Valid Parentheses